 Ristorante Universo, via Bergamachino, 19, Vignale Monferatto 15049 (AL); 011-390-142-933052.
 This restaurant from the 1800s in the center of Vignale serves only traditional local specialties (reservations required).

 Ristorante Amarotto, via Stazione, 1, Serralunga di Crea 15020 (AL); 011-390-142-940125, fax 011-390-142-940581; email@example.com.
 Another village restuarant in the Monferatto where you can get traditional sausage but also dishes which reflect the French influence from the centuries when the region

-JOANNA HUBBS is Professor of Russian Cultural History at Hampshire College and the author of Mother Russia: The Feminine Myth in Russian Culture (now available in a Japanese translation).
+JOANNA HUBBS is Professor of Russian Cultural History at Hampshire College and the author of Mother Russia: The Feminine Myth in Russian Culture.